We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 The Free Cash Flow is the money a company has left over after it covers all its expenses and meets all its obligations.
 The Free Cash Flow shows how much money a company has to pay in dividends or invest in expansion.

 A high Free Cash Flow is an indicator of a profitable company.
 Value investors look at the Free Cash Flow because it shows how much money a company makes.

 The Fear of Missing Out (FOMO) is a captivating phenomenon that entices investors with the possibility of reaping great benefits from stock investments.
 However, this potent emotion can prompt hasty decisions without thorough research or risk assessment, ultimately resulting in detrimental investment choices.

-The Fundamentals are a set of basic data about stocks investors use for analysis.
+Fundamentals are a financial dataset stocks investors use for analysis.
 The Fundamentals can include macroeconomics, microeconomics, liabilities, debts, and revenues.
 Different schools of analysis use different sets of Fundamentals.